 Find a quiet activity for your child to do while he or she sits up for the treatment.
 Some examples are reading a book, drawing, or playing a quiet game.

 Place the nebulizer on a flat surface (for example, table or the floor).

 Connect the tubing to the nebulizer machine.

-Put the medication into the nebulizer cup and screw the cap on securely.
+Put the medicine into the nebulizer cup and screw the cap on securely.
 Some medicine may be premixed and other may require you to measure.

 Connect the other end of the air tubing to the nebulizer cup.